I Survived 9/11—These Are the 15 Questions Young People Ask Me the Most

 How did you put the past behind you?

 I had a teacher in college who worked with me on the beginnings of the book I wrote who told me that while our past can be painful, we have to take what we can from it and remember what’s important.
 For example, if you broke your arm climbing a giant tree, or burned yourself touching a hot stove, you’d want to remember that next time so you could decide whether to do it again.
 In this case, something bad happened that I could not control, and that’s what made it so hard to put behind me, I think.
 But through support and therapy, I did learn to take what would help me from my past and cope with all of the horrible parts the live a life where I felt safe again, or at least as safe as I could.
-These are the signs you should seek therapy yourself.
+Read up on these facts about One World Trade Center.

 What do you miss the most about the Twin Towers?